govau/snort-boshrelease/README.md

 #### network customisation - `manifests/operators/networking.yml`

-This operator allows you to deploy to a cloud-config network that isn't `default`.
+This operator allows you to deploy to a cloud-config network that isn't `default` and set a static ip.

 For example: